nca45/Simple-Shell/README.md

 All other commands enetered fork a child process and run `execvp()`.

 The parent process will wait for the child to finish.
-The user can also enter the symbol `&` as their last token to have the shell loop back to read another command immediately.
+The user can also enter the symbol `&` as their last token to have the shell loop back to read another command immediately, without waiting for the child process.